List of countries by past military expenditure

 This is a list of countries by past military expenditure, starting 1987.

 Methodology

 Figures for the tables below are provided by the Stockholm International Peace Research Institute (SIPRI) database.
 They are presented in millions of United States dollars in current prices, converted at the exchange rate for the given year.
 If there is no data for a particular year, a cell is left blank.
 Although the database includes statistics for over 150 countries, per SIPRI's Terms and Condition permission is needed to directly reproduce more than 10% of the database.
+The last column of each table shows the compound annual growth rate (CAGR).